 Pack it in.
 Pack it out.

-Proper yielding.
+Properly yield.
 Everyone yields to horses and bikers yield to hikers, regardless of direction of travel.
 Downhill yields to uphill.

 Clean up after your dog.
 That doesn’t mean bagging it and leaving it near the trail.
 It means bagging it and removing it to a trash receptacle at a trailhead.

-Stay off trails when wet.
-Respect closures.
+Stay off trails when they're wet.
+Respect trail closures.

 Pineview and Causey Reservoir